Skip to main content

 How do you decide who is offered a property?

-The successful person is usually the applicant who makes best use of the property and who has the highest priority.
+The successful person is usually the applicant who makes best use of the property, has the highest priority and is the relevant quota category.

 Best use is a term we use to describe the way we match applicants to a particular property type.
 For example, a wheelchair user would make best use of a wheelchair accessible property.